 Individuals may negotiate in person or they may empower representatives to negotiate on their behalf; the different dimensions of governance vary in the negotiation scenarios that are most used, as will be seen in the following chapters.
-Using this broad definition, negotiation is a way of conducting what Amartya Sen called “public reasoning” in his book The Idea of Justice, whereby a society resolves its differences when making “social choices”.
+Using this broad definition, negotiation is a way of conducting what Amartya Sen called “public reasoning” in his book The Idea of Justice, whereby a society resolves its differences when making “social choices” [pp. 106-11].

 There are two parts to negotiability as a characteristic of governance: access to negotiation, and the meaningfulness of the negotiations when they take place.
 Access to negotiation, as defined here, is directly connected with freedom of speech – as examined in later chapters in its moral (4.4.6), legal (5.4.5) and political (6.8.3) dimensions.

 Negotiation is only acceptable if the participants believe that it is ‘meaningful’.
 The meaningfulness of a negotiation can be measured against four indices: